IJbeasley/Personal_Academic_Website/content/authors/admin/_index.md

 ---

-I'm an interdisciplinary scientist and Master of Science graduate (BioSciences).
+I'm an interdisciplinary scientist committed to advancing equity.

-Under the supervision of [Dr. Irene Gallego Romero](https://igr-lab.science.unimelb.edu.au/)  and [Dr. Christina Del Azodi](https://www.linkedin.com/in/christina-del-azodi-6a969b45), my master's thesis (2021 - 2022) aimed to build and investigate machine learning models to predict whether known genetic associations (specifically eQTLs) are consistent across human populations.
-The struggles I encountered undertaking this work led the three of us to realise 'consistency' (or portability) is typically poorly defined in genomics studies.
-Because of this realisation, my work since as a research assistant has focused on developing more coherent, biologically meaningful portability definition/s.
+Through varied professional experiences, I've developed a solid foundation of skills across genetics, mathematics, and computer science.
+These experiences also brought me to UCSF in 2024, where I began as a Biological and Medical Informatics PhD student.
+My work currently focuses on improving standard statistical models for predicting an individual's genetic susceptibility to developing certain diseases (e.g., type 2 diabetes).

-I'm also passionate about science communication and improving educational access; I aim to support disadvantaged high school students through providing debating coaching, lecturing, and [learning materials](vce-biology/).
+Even outside of my academic career, I'm deeply passionate about science communication and its power to inspire change.
+From tutoring disadvantaged high school students with the Australian South Asian Healthcare Association (ASHA), to writing about the impact of the COVID-19 pandemic on maternal health in middle income countries, I aim to make complex scientific concepts more accessible.
+On this webpage I share code snippets, my learning, and teaching resources with ... well, technically speaking, the world.